USE OF PERSONAL INFORMATION

 In the unfortunate circumstance that one of our customers passes away, we share the name, address, telephone number, and email address of the next of kin and any executors of the estate with our third party service provider in order to recover monies from the estate.

-We use personal information of individuals who have applied for a mortgage or loan account with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of credit, fraud, risk, to refine lending and fraud strategies, and for analysis such as loss forecasting.
+We use personal information of individuals who have applied for a product with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of credit worthiness, fraud and risk, to refine lending, risk and fraud strategies, and for analysis such as loss forecasting.

 From time to time, we may send you information regarding our products and/or services or those from carefully selected third parties, such as lenders and brokers, which we think may be of interest to you where we have your agreement.
 You opt to receive this information by letter, telephone, SMS and / or email.